dgodovich/personal_logseq/pages/GRFP___Research Plan.md

 	- Literature suggests that they lose receptor activity
 		- opto tool could circumvent that
-	- This also supports an overarching question with aims 1 and 2 -
+	- This also supports an overarching question with aims 1 and 2
+	- So there's quite a bit of literature that shows that they're still downstream competent
+		- But maybe there's still more to dissect there about migration -
 - Intellectual Merit
 	- I think leveraging collaborations in my department is pretty good to talk about here?